To administer MathWorks network licenses, License Administrators may use an options file. This article will explain:

 GROUPCASEINSENSITIVE ON - Sets case sensitivity for user and host lists specified in GROUP and HOST_GROUP keywords

-When using options, you will restrict the options to typically a USER or a HOST.
+When using options, you will restrict the options to typically a USER or a GROUP.
 Options only apply to the feature specified unless using the INCLUDEALL or EXCLUDEALL options.

 For example, if you wanted to restrict MATLAB usage to only a certain set of users, you could create the following options: